Startup Grind Lagos’ February Meetup with Nimi Akinkugbe & Muyiwa Oludayo

 - It is all about the money there is no two ways about it. – Tope

-- Money or network is dependent on the nature and business model of the business as some businesses are more network based while some businesses are just capital intensive. – Ella
+- Money or network is dependent on the nature and business model of the business.
+This is because some businesses are more network based while some businesses are just capital intensive. – Ella

 - According to Robert Kiyosaki to be a successful entrepreneur one must learn to make money without having money. – Pradeep

-At this point in the event there was a tangible feeling of value as guest were focused milking every piece of information they could lay their hands on.
-Not so surprising as we later came to realise that we had more of an audience of budding entrepreneurs and people trying to venture into the entrepreneurial circle.
+At this point in the event there was a tangible feeling of value.
+The guests were focused milking every piece of information they could lay their hands on.
+Not so surprising as we later came to realize that we had more of an audience of budding entrepreneurs and people trying to venture into the entrepreneurial circle.

-Introducing Dr Olumuyiwa Oludayo who shared insight on Time management and how important it is was the Chapter Director, Uwem Uwemakpan.
-During his talks he pointed out how mundane activities such as picking out a dress to wear are big time wasters.
+The Chapter Director, Uwem Uwemakpan introduced Dr Olumuyiwa Oludayo.
+Dr Oludayo shared insight on Time management and how important it is.
+He pointed out how mundane activities such as picking out a dress to wear are big time wasters.
 From a productive viewpoint he shared how we have 3 working days in a full day.
-His lecture which hugely focused on techniques, principles and methods in which we can better utilise our times.
+His lecture which hugely focused on techniques, principles and methods in which we can better utilize our times.

-Dr Muyiwa’s session prompted some interesting questions such as:
+Dr Muyiwa’s session at Startup Grind prompted some interesting questions such as:

 - How does one ensure that they don’t end up being a robot with the over scheduling of one’s time?

-- If he didn’t like being an employee, now that he is an entrepreneur what is he doing differently when it comes to hiring his staff?
+- As an entrepreneur what is he doing differently when it comes to hiring his staff?

 - How do you handle spill over of events in your schedule?

-Addressing all of this questions Dr Muyiwa pointed the need to be flexible with our Time Schedule by creating gaps in our daily schedule that could help us deal with unforeseen activities that might hinder the discipline required to follow through with our scheduling.
-Dr Muyiwa explains that he makes sure he addresses his employees as shareholders and also stressed the importance of knowing the strengths and capability of those who work with us and factor their abilities when it comes to our we manage our time as an organisation.
+Addressing all of this questions Dr Muyiwa pointed the need to be flexible with our Time Schedule.
+He stated the importance of creating gaps in our daily schedule that could help us deal with unforeseen activities that might hinder the discipline required to follow through with our scheduling.
+Dr Muyiwa explained that he makes sure he addresses his employees as shareholders.
+He also stressed the importance of knowing the strengths and capability of those who work with us.
+We also need to factor their abilities when it comes to our we manage our time as an organisation.

 In his final remarks he emphasized that it is extremely difficult to train people to adhere to time but insisted that we should go the extra mile by demonstrating through our actions the ways to keep to time.

 After Dr Muyiwa’s lesson the moment almost everyone in the audience was waiting for had arrived.
 It was Time to hear Nimi Akingugbe talk on Mastering our Financial Grind.
-Nimi was introduced by the Chapter Codirector, Blessing Abeng, shortly after a lady shared an experience of having being at an event where Nimi’s words help her realise that she had to restructure her family finances.
+She was introduced by the Chapter Co-director, Blessing Abeng, shortly after a lady shared an experience of having being at an event where Nimi’s words help her realise that she had to restructure her family finances.